 © Anna Hedges Photography

 Rachael Ackerman • Blue Sky Flower Farm

 Rachael and Jon Ackerman own Blue Sky Flower Farm in Lakeville, Minnesota.
-Among other channels, they sell their lovely woodies, perennials, annuals, and vines to the design community through the new Twin Cities Flower Exchange, a 100% local wholesale hub that opened earlier this year.
+Among other channels, they sell their lovely woodies, perennials, annuals, and vines to the design community through the Twin Cities Flower Exchange, a 100% local wholesale hub that opened in 2017

 Here are two of Rachael's favorite ingredients of the season: hops and pumpkin lantern plant.